bablokb/circuitpython-esp32at/doc/at_firmware_compile_esp01s.md

 ------------

-Espressif does not support the ESP8266 anymore in the master-branch of the project repo, but it *does* update the v2.2.0.0_esp8266 branch once in while.
+Espressif does not support the ESP8266 anymore in the master-branch of the project repo, but it *does* update the v2.3.0.0_esp8266 branch once in while.
 Therefore it can be useful to compile an up to date firmware even for old devices.
+Note that the branch-name might change in case Espressif decides to change the supported version number.

 This document contains simple to use instructions for compiling your own firmware.
 You need nothing except a Github-account and about a